Small Living Room Sectional Layout Ideas

 Another great placement is against the window.
 This brings in natural light and creates an expansive illusion, making your small space look bigger!
 It also provides a stunning background and great views of the outside world.

 With open curtains, this placement could look beautiful.
 It uses the space in the room well and does not break up the flow.
-You could also add throw pillows and rugs to decorate the living room and complement your sectional sofa.
+You could also add throw pillows and rugs to complement your sectional sofa and decorate the living room.

 This placement also works well with big and smaller windows, as you can use the sofa to cover wall sections.
 You also need to work with the light, as you do not want to place your sofa in a spot with an uncomfortable amount of light.